wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

   In Wasp 0.11.X, you could define a `getUserFieldsFn` to specify extra fields that would get saved to the `User` when using Google or GitHub to sign up.

-  You could also define `additionalSignupFields` to specify extra fields for the Email or Username & Password signup  .
+  You could also define `additionalSignupFields` to specify extra fields for the Email or Username & Password signup.

   In 0.12.X, we unified these two concepts into the `userSignupFields` field.